ibm-cloud-docs/openwhisk/getting-started.md

 With {{site.data.keyword.openwhisk}}, you can use your favorite programming language to write lightweight code that runs app logic in a scalable way.
 You can run code in response to HTTP-based API requests from applications or run code in response to {{site.data.keyword.cloud_notm}} services and third-party events.
 The Function-as-a-Service (FaaS) programming platform is based on the open source project Apache OpenWhisk.
 {: shortdesc}

+As a result of the [Cloud Foundry service deprecation](/docs/cloud-foundry-public?topic=cloud-foundry-public-deprecation), Cloud Foundry-based namespaces in {{site.data.keyword.openwhisk_short}} are deprecated and will stop working on Oct 31st, 2023.
+If you are still using Cloud-Foundry-based namespaces, [migrate your namespace to an IAM namespace](/docs/openwhisk?topic=openwhisk-namespaces#create_iam_namespace) to ensure that your Cloud Function workloads continue to run.
+{: deprecated}

 ## Working with actions
 {: #gs_actions}